kmbenjel/AirBnB_clone/README.md

-A command interpreter to manage HBnB objects
+A command interpreter to manage HBNB objects